cossacklabs/acra/README.md

 - Read about the [logging format](https://github.com/cossacklabs/acra/wiki/Logging) that Acra supports if you are using a SIEM system.

 All of our documentation (including with the Acra documentation) can also be found on our dedicated [Cossack Labs Documentation Server](https://docs.cossacklabs.com/products/acra/).
 However, it is still in an early beta so there might be dragons 🐉.

-## Project status
+## GDPR and HIPAA

+Acra can help you comply with GDPR and HIPAA regulations.
+Configuring and using Acra ina designated form will cover most demands described in articles 25, 32, 33 and 34 of GDPR, and PII data protection demands from HIPAA.
+Read more about [Acra and compliance](https://github.com/cossacklabs/acra/wiki/Acra-and-GDPR-compliance).

+## Open source vs Enterprise

 This open source version of Acra is free-to-use.
 Please let us know in the [Issues](https://www.github.com/cossacklabs/acra/issues) if you stumble upon a bug, see a possible enhancement, or have a comment on security design.

-There’s [commercial version of Acra](https://www.cossacklabs.com/acra/) available, which provides better performance, redunancy/load balancing, comes pre-configured with cryptoprimitives you want (FIPS, GOST), integrates with key/secret management tools in your stack, and has plenty of goodies for your Ops and SREs to operate Acra conveniently - deployment automation, scaling, monitoring and logging [Talk to us](mailto:sales@cossacklabs.com) if you're interested.
+There’s [commercial version of Acra](https://www.cossacklabs.com/acra/) available, which provides better performance, redunancy/load balancing, comes pre-configured with cryptoprimitives you want (FIPS, GOST), integrates with key/secret management tools in your stack, and has plenty of goodies for your Ops and SREs to operate Acra conveniently - deployment automation, scaling, monitoring and logging.
+[Talk to us](mailto:sales@cossacklabs.com) if you're interested.

+## Security consulting

+It takes more than getting cryptographic code to compile to secure sensitive data.
+Acra won't make you “compliant out of the box” and no other tool will.

+[We help companies](https://www.cossacklabs.com/dgap/) to plan their data security strategy by auditing, assessing data flow and classifying the data, enumerating the risks.
+We do the hardest, least-attended part of compliance – turning it from “cost of doing business” into “security framework that prevents risks”.

 ## Contributing to us